Adam Weidenbach

 Our comprehensive restoration plan will transform Point Buckler back into the thriving tidal marsh it once was:

-Complete removal of the unauthorized levee system to restore natural tidal flow and reconnect fragmented habitat channels.
+Complete removal of buildings and other structures, and breaching of the levee to restore natural tidal flow and reconnect fragmented habitat channels.

 Phase 2: Habitat Reconstruction